 "Comorbidity does not mean the simple addition of two illnesses that independently follow their usual trajectories.
 The simultaneous presence of two or more diseases will worsen the prognosis of all the diseases that are present, lead to an increasing number (and severity) of complications, and make the treatment of all of them more difficult and, possibly, less efficacious.

-Multiple diagnoses in children frequently lead to overwhelming frustration and lack of services/ accommodations.
-The child's "Care Team" - medical and mental health providers, education professionals, therapists, case managers, parents' supports... tend to focus on the area(s) where they have experience and training -frequently not understanding the child's other diagnoses and, more importantly, how those diagnoses interreact with each other.
+Multiple diagnoses in children frequently lead to overwhelming frustration and a lack of services/ accommodations.
+The child's "Care Team" - medical and mental health providers, education professionals, therapists, case managers, parents' supports... each tends to focus on the area(s) where they have experience and training -frequently not understanding the child's other diagnoses and, more importantly, how those diagnoses interreact with each other.

 For example, Kitty has many diagnoses - ADHD, C-PTSD, Cerebral Dysrhythmia (brain injury/ damage), well below average IQ (low average verbal IQ, well below average memory, lower extreme range processing speed), bipolar disorder, GAD, FASD, BPD, emotional/ developmental age approximately 10 years below her physical age...